kar-aritra/AI-Powered-Insurance-Policy-Information-Chatbot/README.md

 ## Usage
 -----
-To use the MultiPDF Chat App, follow these steps:
+To use the AI-Powered-Insurance-Policy-Information-Chatbot, follow these steps:

 1. Ensure that you have installed the required dependencies and added the GOOGLE API key to the `.env` file.